 Association of miR-21-5p with routine biochemical markers and inflammatory cytokines in hemodialysis patients

-Okuyan H. M., TERZİ M. Y., DOĞAN S., Emir T., TURGUT F. H.
+Okuyan H. M., Terzi M. Y., Doğan S., Emir T., Turgut F. H.

-Gene Reports, cilt.31, 2023 (ESCI) identifier
+Gene Reports, cilt.31, 2023 (ESCI, Scopus) identifier identifier

 • Yayın Türü: Makale / Tam Makale